Tanmay-Chavan26/cut-the-fruit/README.md

-# cut-the-fruit
+# cutter
-cut the fruits
+u have to cut the fruits